iabhi4/Password-Manager-App/README.md

 ```
 flutter run
 ```
+* For Android devices, download the .apk file from release

 ## Contributions
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss improvements or bugs.